NicholasAdamou/dotfiles/README.md

 -   [argbash.io](https://argbash.io/) enabling library free and sane argument parsing.
 -   [brew](https://brew.sh/) and [brew bundle](https://github.com/Homebrew/homebrew-bundle) for the awesome package management.
 -   [thoughtbot rcm](https://github.com/thoughtbot/rcm) for easy dotfile management.
--   All of the authors of the installed applications via `set-me-up` , I am in no way connected to any of them.
+-   All of the authors of the installed applications via `set-me-up` -   All of the authors of the installed applications via `set-me-up` , I am in no way connected to any of them.
+ , I am in no way connected to any of them.

 Should I miss your name on the credits list please let me know :heart: